osulp/LCSH-BT_subject_analysis/README.md

 ## Conventions

+- **Terminology:** While all "subjects" and "topics" present throughout the pipeline should be LCSH terms, the following naming system is used to disambiguate:
+    - **Subjects** are LCSH terms as they originally occur in the source collection
+    - **Topics** are LCSH terms that constitute the model built by this pipeline.
+    - **Subject heading** and **Term** may be used interchangeably to refer to an individual entry in LCSH;
+    - **Term** may also be used to refer to an individual Topic entry in the model.
+    - **Broader Terms** are found within an LC subject authority record (as defined above in "Background").
+    - **Label** refers specifically to the human-readable string representing the Subject, Topic, etc.; the label may be the de facto representation of a term for most purposes, but it's worth mentioning that an LCSH term (in the Linked Data Service) is also represented by a permanent/fixed machine-readable URI, while the label may be subject to change.
 - To avoid errors when traversing through LCSH Broader Terms, the "root subject" is the only part of a given subject heading that is used in the pipeline.
-The root subject is the portion of the subject heading preceeding the first subdivision, or the string up to the first double hyphen "--" in the term, if present.
-If not subdivided, the "root subject" is the full subject heading.
+The root subject is the portion of the subject heading label preceeding the first subdivision, or the sub-string up to the first double hyphen "--" in the label, if present.
+If not subdivided, the "root subject" is the full subject heading label.
 - Output files include the iteration number and the step number at the beginning of the filename, for organizing the various XML files generated throughout the pipeline.
 - Output files use arbitrary XML in no namespace, but should validate.
 - References to the filename `x.xml` in the commands below are for a file that does not exist.
 The Saxon XSLT command requires an output parameter, but the output filename is specified within the XSLT stylesheet and will override the dummy filename in the command.